 If only to step off the train and onto this platform in the sky - that's the reason you'd want to check out the Grantville Station.
 From Interstate 8 you see it sweeping along the elevated tracks.
 But standing up on the platform, you realize how high up you are.
 Other than that, you'll probably want to step back on the next train, unless you work or do business in this heavily commercial area.

 03 of 18

-If you're going to a Chargers game, or any other event, at Qualcomm Stadium, this is the way to go.
-The Qualcomm station is literally steps away from the stadium gates, and the station's platform mimics the stadium's architecture.
+If you're going to an event at SDCCU (formally Qualcomm Stadium), this is the way to go.
+The station is literally steps away from the stadium gates, and the station's platform mimics the stadium's architecture.
 You'll feel smugly satisfied as you roll away after the game as you watch the traffic jam of vehicles trying to exit the parking lot.

 04 of 18

 Actually, as you head west from Qualcomm station, you hit a stretch of stations that are heaven sent for those who love shopping.
 The Fenton Parkway station is next to Ikea and Costco; Rio Vista station has Sears and the Marriott nearby; Mission Valley Center station is at the tangled retail intersection of Mission Center and Hazard Center station has more retail available.
 But the Fashion Valley Transit Center delivers you right to San Diego's best shopping and entertainment mall.
 Shopping, restaurants, movies, hotels, even golf, are all within steps of the Fashion Valley station.
 Plus, Fashion Valley is a major transit hub for the major bus routes 6, 14, 20, 25, 41, 120, 928.Continue to 5 of 18 below.